Fabiaho/Hex-REIL/README.md

 ## Key Findings

 Our research demonstrated that Deep Q-learning, when combined with convolutional neural networks, achieved the highest overall performance.
-This approach not only converged quickly but also generalized well across different board sizes AlphaZero showed potential but required significantly more resources and time for hyper-parameter tuning.
+This approach not only converged quickly but also generalized well across different board sizes.
+AlphaZero showed potential but required significantly more resources and time for hyper-parameter tuning.
 Ultimately, the convolutional models trained with Deep Q-learning outperformed other architectures, making them the most effective solution for training an agent to play Hex.